Activating Artistry to Improve Youth Outcomes

 The orchestra field has a unique role in helping young people realize their creative potential.
 Staff, musicians, and educators inspire youth to develop lifelong connections to music as audience members, as supporters, and in their future careers.
 When done with intention and expertise, this work has positive impacts on the wellbeing of individuals, our orchestras, and our communities.

-Join us for a 2½-hour interactive session with accomplished teaching artists Eric Booth and Hassan Anderson sharing their expertise in successful creative youth development through the tools of quality teaching artistry.
-Come ready to learn and grow the skills and mindset needed to meet youth where they are and support them in leading artful lives.
+In this session, accomplished teaching artists Eric Booth and Hassan Anderson share their expertise in successful creative youth development through the tools of quality teaching artistry.
+Grow the skills and mindset needed to meet youth where they are and support them in leading artful lives.
 Leave with tools that will prepare you to perform a short experiment to help improve your orchestra’s work with youth.

 As a participant in this workshop, you will: